Sunday, April 13

 11:00 am to 3:00 pm

-Part of Family Sundays
+Part of Family Days

-Look no further!
 The perfect painting subjects are all around you.
 See the world with an artist’s eye and practice the ability to find beauty in everyday objects with our guided family tours of the exhibition Mary Pratt.
 Take part in drop-in art workshops that focus on still life painting.

 Highlights of the performance will include: